Nutrition for Stroke Survivors

 How the 800-Gram Challenge Supports Recovery After Stroke

-In the end, the 800-gram challenge was a fun and simple yet effective way for my post-stroke self to eat healthy every day with very little restrictions other than centering my diet around fruits and vegetables.
+After having a hemorrhagic stroke that left me struggling to plan and make my own meals, the 800-gram challenge was a fun and simple yet effective way for my post-stroke self to eat healthy every day with very little restrictions other than centering my diet around fruits and vegetables.

 2 thoughts on “A Simple Nutrition Plan for Stroke Survivors: The 800-gram Challenge”